 Protection provided and risks inherent in certificates

-Every browser automatically checks SSL certificates for authenticity and validity when establishing a connection, and only displays the target website once this check successfully verified the website as correct and displaying without any error notifications.
+Every browser automatically checks TLS certificates for authenticity and validity when establishing a connection, and only displays the target website once this check successfully verified the website as correct and as displaying without any error notifications.

 Checking certificates in your browser

 Generally, your browser must not display any error messages when changing over to a protected connection.
 Otherwise, there is something wrong with the certificate or the connection, and you should immediately terminate the connection.